Student Code of Conduct and Community Standards

 1. The possession, use, consumption, manufacture, sale, or distribution of alcohol under the legal age to do so;

-2. Possessing or consuming alcohol in the college residence halls, whether in common areas or individual rooms
+2. Possessing or consuming alcohol in the University residence halls, whether in common areas or individual rooms

 4. Drugs